the music of life

 In 2020 he released his fifth album, "O Mundo Não Existe", an open love letter to his brother, who passed away in 2019, and further expands his foray into different styles.
 Songs like "Follow the Sun" and "The Wanderer" transition smoothly through emotions like longing and wistfulness, quickly gaining attention in social media and streaming services.

 Earlier in 2019 he celebrated a quarter-century career releasing the ambitious double-album "25 Miles", with 25 previously unreleased compositions (or new renditions) taken from each year of his musical life.
 "Leave Me Behind", the driving single, was heavily featured in rock radio stations across the country.

 Ambition, as a propulsive motive, was also noticeable in the 2016's double endeavour "Outras Estradas, Vol. 1" and "Otras Rutas, Vol. 2", each album capturing one side of the land border between Brazil and Argentina--and the "Km 1000", eternalized in his trademark song--under a different light.
-From this period is his top-3 hit "O Dia Seguinte Com Você" and the concert favorite "Put On Your Boots".
+From this period is his top-3 hit "O Dia Seguinte Com Você".

 2006 saw the release of his first solo album, "Em Qualquer Lugar" (Anywhere), which explored Brazil's MPB with a folksier, closer-to-pop approach and the launch of a promising career.
 The album became known for Galiano's acoustic take on Sui Generis' "Rasguña Las Piedras".